Skip to contents

 key = "hn",

-dht_group = TRUE) # same arguments used to fit the orginal distance model (ds_raptor)
+dht_group = TRUE) # same arguments used to fit the original distance model (ds_raptor)

 , error = function(e) {